In this guide we’ll look at some of the best wood chisel sets.

-You can use a chisel to create a shallow mortice cut, such as to fit a hinge.
+You can use a wood chisel to create a shallow mortice cut, such as to fit a hinge.
 For this, you mark out the area to be cut away by scoring around the hinge with a knife.
 Next, make a vertical cut at either end of the area you want to remove.
 This will prevent later cuts from straying outside the marked area.
 You then apply the chisel bevel side down at a low angle and gently tap the end with the mallet.
 The blade penetrates the wood lifting a sliver of wood as it moves.
 For deeper cuts simply raise the angle of the blade.
 Continue this process until you have removed the excess wood and the hinge fits perfectly.

 You can also use a wood chisel to make a paring cut.
 For this you lay the flat side of the chisel on the work piece.
-Then move the chisel forward and to the side in an arcing movement to remove fine slivers of wood until you achieve the required result.
+Then move the wood chisel forward and to the side in an arcing movement to remove fine slivers of wood until you achieve the required result.
 This type of cut should be made with the force of your hand rather than a mallet.

 Of course you can use a combination of these cuts if necessary, for instance chopping out with a vertical cut and removing the remainder with a horizontal cut.

 How do I sharpen my wood chisels?

-Begin by holding the back of your chisel flat to a sharpening stone and working it backwards and forwards lengthwise.
+Begin by holding the back of your wood chisel flat to a sharpening stone and working it backwards and forwards lengthwise.
 Start with a coarse grit stone, working your way through medium and fine grit stones.
 A bench grinder will save you time and effort.